zesterer/the-bitwise-challenge/README.md

 ## The Concept

-There is *one rule*: the core game logic is allowed to persist *no more* than 64 bits (8 bytes) of data between frames.
+There is *one rule*: the core game logic is allowed to persist *no more* than 64 bits (8 bytes) of data between frames/ticks.

 ## Additional Details